-Note: When using the cleaning function, you can clean the enamel accessory provided at the same time.
+Note: You can clean the enamelled accessory supplied in the cooking compartment when the cleaning function is cleaning the cooking compartment.
 You cannot clean any of the wire racks when using the cleaning function.
-The wire racks are not suitable for cleaning using the cleaning function; this will discolour them.
-Further accessories suitable for cleaning using the cleaning function are listed in the table for special accessories. $\rightarrow$ "Accessories" on page 9
+The wire racks are not suitable for the cleaning function and will become discoloured.
+Further accessories that can be cleaned using the cleaning function are listed in the table for special accessories. \rightarrow "Accessories" on page 10